 You are likely to have to convey the decision face to face or on the telephone.
-If you do so face to face, by telephone or by email, you are not required to write to the customer as well, although you may choose to do so or the customer may ask you to.
+If you do so face to face, by telephone or by email, you are not required to write to the customer as well, although you may choose to do so.
 It is important, however, to keep a full and accurate record of the decision reached and passed to the customer.